 An Earthen Ethic

-Earthen Ethics is based on the latest Paleobilogical research, my five years living among the Igorot people, and my last decade of delving deep into plastic.
+An Earthen Ethics is an ongoing deep dive into the formulation of a regenerative ethical theory.
+It is inspired by my time living amongst indegenous peoples, my last decade working on plastic transition, and my academic background in philosophy.
 The essay proposes that the way the Earth has transformed the planet’s surface into liveable, green, bio-diverse and conscious biosphere is the definition of greening– of what it means to contribute to the enrichment of the biosphere.
-And… it is an example worthy of being followed.
+And an example is one well worth being followed.

 This philosophy paper represents a decade of deep reflection on plastic that is directly inspired by my time living with the Igorot people of the Norhtern Philippines.
 As one of the few unconquered indegenous people of south east asia they have long lived in harmony with their ecosystem.
 Their ancestral wisdom tradition and Ayyew ethos, focused as it is on ecological harmony, has much significance for us today and inspires this paper.